dpicken/acorn-hw/doc/a3010-sysclk-switcher.md

 A SPDT switch may be connected to the header and controls whether the overlock is enabled/disabled.
 Its position is latched at power-up (i.e. toggling the switch after power-up is harmless).

 - A 50 MHz oscillator will clock the ARM250 and RAM at 16 MHz (requires 60 ns RAM).
-- A 60 MHz oscillator will clock the ARM250 and RAM at 20 MHz (requires 50 ns RAM).
+- A 60 MHz oscillator will clock the ARM250 and RAM at 20 MHz (requires 50 ns RAM, see [A3010 4 MiB RAM Upgrade](/doc/a3010-ram-upgrade.md)).

 # Assembly notes